 The youngest son of John D. Rockefeller Jr., David Rockefeller was born in New York City in 1915.
 He joined Chase National Bank in 1946, rising in the hierarchy to become senior vice president in 1952, and was key in the merger of Chase National and the Bank of the Manhattan Company, resulting in Chase Manhattan Bank.
-His specialty became international banking,
+With a specialty in international banking, he became a prominent figure in the world of finance, foreign relations and public service.
+He died on March 20, 2017, at the age of 101.

 David Rockefeller was born on June 12, 1915, in Manhattan, New York, where he grew up in the Midtown district.
 He was the youngest of six children born to John.
 D. Rockefeller Jr. and Abby Aldrich Rockefeller, and the grandson of John D. Rockefeller, the founder of Standard Oil.